This article was updated in December 2021 to reflect changing conditions, prices and trends.

-Poor nutrition is a major risk factor for chronic diseases so many consumers want to take an active role in preventing illnesses.
+Poor nutrition is a major risk factor for chronic diseases, and many consumers want to take an active role in preventing illness.
 This is where nutraceuticals come into play — midway between the supermarkets and the scientific world of pharmaceutical firms.

 The state of the nutraceutical industry

-Globally, nutraceuticals are becoming more important as they become part of consumers’ daily diet.
+Globally, nutraceuticals are becoming more important as they become part of consumers’ daily diets.

 Big players in this industry include companies such as Suntory, Nestle, PepsiCo, Kellogg’s and Amway.